 Day 12: Departure

-Special instructions regarding clothing, equipment and other information will be provided for participants when they register.
+Special instructions regarding clothing, equipment and other information will be provided for participants after they register.

 Please note that daily destinations may change due to weather, impassable roads, or other conditions beyond our control.

 If you cancel 61 days or more in advance, then we will refund your tuition less an 10% processing fee.

 If you cancel 31 - 60 days in advance, then we will refund 50% of your tuition.

 If you cancel 30 days or less in advance, then we will not refund any of the trip cost.

 Member prices are only applicable to Nikonians Silver, Gold and Platinum Members.
 Non-members can register as Nikonians members here.
 Nikonians Basic members can upgrade the membership level here.
 Membership payments help sustain the growth of the Nikonians community and its services such as the Nikonians Academy.